paulrobertlloyd/paulrobertlloyd-v4/src/articles/2022/12/indiekit/index.md

 Indiekit’s approach is to provide an easy to use server that can be hosted anywhere, one that is:

 * **Accessible:** the web is for everyone, and so is Indiekit.
 I have considered accessibility in all its guises; colour contrast, keyboard navigation, adaptive layout, localisation and have used clear, understandable language throughout.
+The same applies to the codebase: I’m not using TypeScript as this adds complexity for anyone wanting to contribute.

 * **Adaptable:** no two people are the same, and neither are personal websites.
 Indiekit makes no assumptions about the structure of your website, and offers as much customisation as possible.

-* **Approachable:** all the code is documented and tested (integration and unit).
-I’m not using TypeScript as that adds unhelpful complexity for anyone wanting to contribute.
+* **Reliable:** all code is documented and thoroughly tested (over 600 integration and unit tests provide ~95% code coverage) and the web application is built using good ol’ fashioned progressive enhancement.

-* **Extensible:** there are only so many features I can – and want to – build, but this shouldn’t prevent others from doing so.
+* **Extensible:** there are only so many integrations I can – and want to – build, but this shouldn’t prevent others from doing so.
 A [plug-in API][4] allows developers to add support for more social networks, content stores and static site generators.
 Adding new features is possible too, as endpoint plug-ins are Express middleware.

 No software is un-opinionated.
 Indiekit is firmly of the opinion that everyone should be able to enjoy the full benefits of independent web publishing.